 Syndicate is cyberpunk at its most jaded.
 This real-time tactical title casts you as an executive in an up-and-coming corporation of your own design.
 You’ll pick your name, color, and logo, and do your damnedest to spread the stain of your greed across the entire globe.
 Every nation begins under the control of a rival syndicate.
 The population and their taxable wealth must be wrested from your competition by way of hostile invasion.
 You’ll deploy a maximum of four agents per mission – armed and cybernetically enhanced to your choosing – and complete some specific goal while fending off enemy operatives.
 Meanwhile, civilians and police go about their day, oblivious to your little urban war until they get caught in the bloody crossfire.
 Slaying innocents doesn’t benefit you, but it has absolutely no repercussions either.
 You can view this as either a classic cyberpunk statement on society’s ever-shrinking morality, or just a minor obstacle to your ruthlessness.

 Gameplay is broken out pretty distinctly into management and mission sections.
-On the management side of things, you start with the global view screen, showing your territories and those in control of your rivals.
-You can invade any territory bordering your own.
+On the management side, you start with the global view screen, showing your territories and those in control of your rivals.
+As in Risk, you can invade any territory bordering your own.
 This allows you some freedom of choice in picking missions and your path to global domination, but also allows the designers to corral your progress into levels of increasing difficulty.
 European missions will be easy, while the difficulty scales significantly as you sweep across Asia or down into Africa.
 By the time you hit South America, or the mysterious Atlantic Accelerator, you’d better have your shit totally together.